drewww/prism/_sources/making-a-roguelike/part4.rst.txt

 The attack action
 -----------------

-Now let's make an attack action that the Kobolds can use to attack the player.
+Now let's make an attack action that the kobolds can use on the player.
 This is pretty straightforward.
-Anything with health is attackable, and we apply damage.
-If we wanted something more like a classic hit chance we could use level's RNG field to get a random number.
+Anything with health is attackable, and we apply our ``Damage`` action based on the ``Attacker`` component.

 .. code:: lua